 Your gut is home to trillions of bacteria, most of whom are working very hard on your behalf to support your health on many different fronts.
 You see, when taking into account the number of cells in our body, we are only 10% human!
 The other 90% is called our microbiome, and is made up of all the microbes living in and on our body.

-The beneficial bacteria in our microbiome—called probiotics—work with our own bodily systems to help optimize our blood sugar levels, support our immune system, regulate our moods, and even boost our metabolism.
-With a hand in so many of our body’s functions, it’s no wonder that probiotics influence our hormones as well.
+The beneficial bacteria in our microbiome—called probiotics—work with our own bodily systems to help maintain our blood sugar levels already within a normal range, support our immune system and moods, and even help to keep our metabolism healthy.
+With a hand in so many of our body’s functions, it’s no wonder that our beneficial microbes interact with our hormones as well.

-Although researchers are discovering more each day about how our friendly flora impact our hormones, we do know that probiotics can metabolize and recycle hormones in our body, which can help us navigate all of life’s stages with clarity and health.
+Although researchers are discovering more each day about how our friendly flora impact our hormones, we do know that these tiny heroes can help metabolize and recycle hormones in our body, which can help us navigate all of life’s stages with clarity and health.

-Now that we know how important hormones are to our health and well-being, let’s take a look at how the beneficial bacteria in our microbiome affect specific hormones in our body.
+Now that we know how important hormones are to our health and well-being, let’s take a look at the connection between the beneficial bacteria in our microbiome and specific hormones in our body.

-Our body’s endocrine system produces more than 50 hormones, many of which have a major impact on our health and wellbeing.
-Probiotics can influence our hormones to benefit our health in a variety of important ways:
+Our body’s endocrine system produces more than 50 hormones, many of which have a major impact on our health and well-being.
+The relationship between our microbes and these hormones can support our health in a variety of important ways:

-• Cortisol: Often called the “stress hormone,” cortisol is released during times of stress and has a hand in controlling our blood sugar levels, metabolism, inflammation, and even our ability to form memories.
-The good news is that probiotics can reduce levels of cortisol in the body, helping you maintain a sense of calm and peace.
+• Cortisol: Often called the “stress hormone,” cortisol is released during times of stress and has a hand in our blood sugar levels, metabolism, and even our ability to form memories.
+The good news is that our friendly flora can work to reduce levels of cortisol in the body, helping you maintain a sense of calm and peace.
 In one study, students preparing for a large exam who consumed a probiotic-rich beverage for eight weeks had lower levels of cortisol1.

 Maintain Your Mood

 • Estrogen: While men do have small amounts, estrogen is primarily a female hormone associated with puberty, the menstrual cycle, bone health, and mood.
 Levels of estrogen in the body are affected by our digestion—a normal bowel transit time allows excess estrogen to pass out of the body, rather than be reabsorbed.
-By optimizing digestion, probiotics help keep excess estrogen out of circulation.
+By supporting healthy digestion, beneficial flora help the body to keep excess estrogen out of circulation.
 Lactobacillus acidophilus bacteria can also decrease activity of Beta-glucoronidase, an enzyme that enables estrogen to be reabsorbed.

 • Insulin: The pancreas secretes insulin, which allows our cells to absorb glucose from our blood to be used for energy.
-Studies show that probiotics like Lactobacillus reuteri can promote optimal insulin levels—just four weeks of supplementation with this mighty microbe can lead to a 49% increase in insulin secretion2.
+Studies indicate that probiotics like Lactobacillus reuteri can support healthy insulin levels—just four weeks of supplementation with this mighty microbe can lead to a 49% increase in insulin secretion2.

 • Leptin: Our body’s fat cells make leptin, a hormone that helps determine how full we feel and signals our brain when it’s time to stop eating.
-Unfortunately, we can become resistant to this satiety hormone, making our brain think we need to keep filling up, leading to weight gain and other health issues.
-Friendly flora in our gut increase our body’s sensitivity to leptin, so our brain gets the message to stop eating when we are full3.
+Unfortunately, we can become resistant to this satiety hormone, making our brain think we need to keep filling up, leading to challenges with maintaining a healthy weight and other health issues.
+Friendly flora in our gut can increase our body’s sensitivity to leptin, so our brain gets the message to stop eating when we are full3.

 • Melatonin: Melatonin, the “sleep” hormone, signals the body when it’s time to rest in response to diminishing light at the end of the day, but we need the amino acid tryptophan to convert serotonin (the “happy” chemical) into melatonin.
-By increasing our body’s levels of tryptophan, probiotics can help to regulate levels of this sleepy hormone in the body4.
+By impacting our body’s levels of tryptophan, beneficial bacteria can help to support healthy levels of this sleepy hormone in the body4.

 Let You Love